Video shows how hummingbirds sing with their tail feathers

 Watching hummingbirds in slow motion has turned up new insights into their behavior.
-Christopher Clark of Yale University made a high-speed film of variously shaped feathers in a wind chamber, showing how the courtship sounds of male hummingbirds are all about wind passing through tail feathers during steep aerial dives.
+Christopher Clark of Yale University made a high-speed video of variously shaped feathers in a wind chamber, showing how the courtship sounds of male hummingbirds are all about wind passing through tail feathers during steep aerial dives.

 Clark’s research, published in the journal Science in September 2011, shows that the males of each hummingbird species have their own signature sound – largely determined by whether and how the fluttering frequencies of different tail feathers interact with one another and blend together.